 - Eric Law.
 "Understanding Certificate Name Mismatches".
 IEInternals, 2009-12-07.
 Accessed 2012-11-25.

-- IE uses the built-in SSL stack of Windows, which didn't support SNI until Windows Vista.
-IE 6-8 is used as a proxy for IE on Windows XP.
-The small number of Windows Vista users who have not yet upgraded to IE 9 is probably negligible.
+- IE and Safari use SChannel, the built-in SSL stack of Windows, which didn't support SNI until Windows Vista.
+IE 6-8 is used as a proxy for IE and Safari on Windows XP.
+The number of Windows Vista users who have not yet upgraded to IE 9 is probably negligible, as is the number of users of Safari on Windows XP.

 - Lennie.
 "EFF Tool Offers New Protection Against 'Firesheep'".
 LWN, 2010-11-24.
 Accessed 2012-10-21.